Donna Brazile, the DNC, and Democratizing the Democrats

 My suggestion?
 Look to movement activists.
 They’re smart, they’re committed, and they get things done.
 But that means giving them a party they believe in.

-Debate the issues, not the personalities.
 The last one’s more for voters.
 There’s no reason to keep arguing the merits of Bernie vs. Hillary.
 That race is over.

 There’s a historical shift underway.
 Its outcome’s unclear, but there’s no turning back.
 We shouldn’t just ask our leaders, “Who are you?” or “What’s your story?”
 We should ask them, “What larger forces do you reflect and represent?”